rockhowse/GeneHacks/README.md

 Set of tools used for processing Geneomic and Bioinformatic data

 # dna
-Package containing utility data structures and functions for handling generic dna data
+Package containing utility data structures and functions for handling generic DNA data

+## dna_utils
+Useful data structures and functions for handling DNA data

 It supports the following data structures: